ttb3ar/MD4IoT-Health-Check/README.md

 (probably best to delete the original .json too)

 ## Setup
-Make sure the application is in the same directory as the transaltions FOLDER (not files)
+Make sure the application is in the same directory as the .enc file(encrypted cridentials) and transaltions FOLDER (not files)

 ## To run
 cd to the directory you have the application saved and: